shinich39/text-translator/README.md

 ## Text

-1. Type to Text A. (source text)
+1. Enter input text to "Text A".
-2. If Language A (source language) is not matched, replace Language A manually.
+2. If "Language A" is empty or not matched, replace "Language A" manually.
-3. Type Language B (destination language)
+3. Enter output language to "Language B".
-4. Click Translate A to B
+4. Click "Translate A to B" button.

 <p>
   <img src="./imgs/1.png" width="100%" title="1.png">